What Are Action and State Verbs?

 - Feelings and emotions

-'Like' describes a feeling toward someone or something.
+As you know, 'like' describes a feeling toward someone or something.

-- Mental actions and being
+- Mental actions and state of being

 - Possession and owning

-State verbs don't take continuous tenses.
+Some state verbs do not take continuous tenses.

 Verbs That Can Be Both